Tiffany Trump announces engagement on dad’s final full day

-WASHINGTON (AP) — President Donald Trump’s youngest daughter, Tiffany, is engaged to be married.
+WASHINGTON — President Donald Trump’s youngest daughter, Tiffany, is engaged to be married.

 The 27-year-old recent Georgetown law school graduate announced her good news on Instagram on Tuesday, her father’s final full day in office.
 She shared a photograph of herself and fiance Michael Boulos posing on the West Wing colonnade at the White House.